sumnerevans/sumnerevans.com/content/baltic-cruise/2015-07-27-stockholm-set-sail.md

 that I only speak English, but more on that later.

 An observation specifically about Stockholm, their public transportation is amazing.
-We were able to get busses pretty much anywhere, and their subway system was fairly extensive as well.
+We were able to get buses pretty much anywhere, and their subway system was fairly extensive as well.
 I really wish that there were more places in the States that have public transportation as good as it is in Stockholm.
-(Talkin’ to you Denver, Colorado.)
+(Talkin' to you Denver, Colorado.)

 Europe is big on the welfare state but it all comes at a cost.
 A very high cost.
 Everything is extremely expensive.
-A small sandwich could be 50 SEK Swedish Kroner (SEK) which is \$5.80.
+A small sandwich could be 50 SEK Swedish Kroner (SEK) which is $5.80.

 The last observation is about Asian tourists.
 The stereotype of Asian tourists taking lots of pictures is true.
 Now that selfies are a thing it's even worse.